Locomotive: Alternating current

 The first practical AC electric locomotive was designed by Charles Brown, then working for Oerlikon, Zürich.
 In 1891, Brown had demonstrated long-distance power transmission, using three-phase AC, between a hydro-electric plant at Lauffen am Neckar and Frankfurt am Main West, a distance of 280 km.
-Using experience he had gained while working for Jean Heilmann on steam-electric locomotive designs, Brown observed that three-phase motors had a higher power-to-weight ratio than DC motors and, because of the absence of a commutator, were simpler to manufacture and maintain.
+Using experience he had gained while working for Jean Heilmann on steam–electric locomotive designs, Brown observed that three-phase motors had a higher power-to-weight ratio than DC motors and, because of the absence of a commutator, were simpler to manufacture and maintain.
 However, they were much larger than the DC motors of the time and could not be mounted in underfloor bogies: they could only be carried within locomotive bodies.

 In 1894, Hungarian engineer Kálmán Kandó developed a new type 3-phase asynchronous electric drive motors and generators for electric locomotives.
+The new 3-phase asynchronous electric drive motors were more effective than the synchronous electric motors of earlier locomotive designs.

 Kandó's early 1894 designs were first applied in a short three-phase AC tramway in Evian-les-Bains (France), which was constructed between 1896 and 1898.
 In 1918, Kandó invented and developed the rotary phase converter, enabling electric locomotives to use three-phase motors whilst supplied via a single overhead wire, carrying the simple industrial frequency (50 Hz) single phase AC of the high voltage national networks.

 In 1896, Oerlikon installed the first commercial example of the system on the Lugano Tramway.
 Each 30-tonne locomotive had two 110 kW motors run by three-phase 750 V 40 Hz fed from double overhead lines.
 Three-phase motors run at constant speed and provide regenerative braking, and are well suited to steeply graded routes, and the first main-line three-phase locomotives were supplied by Brown (by then in partnership with Walter Boveri) in 1899 on the 40 km Burgdorf—Thun line, Switzerland.
 The first implementation of industrial frequency single-phase AC supply for locomotives came from Oerlikon in 1901, using the designs of Hans Behn-Eschenburg and Emil Huber-Stockar; installation on the Seebach-Wettingen line of the Swiss Federal Railways was completed in 1904.
 The 15 kV, 50 Hz 345 kW, 48 tonne locomotives used transformers and rotary converters to power DC traction motors.

 Italian railways were the first in the world to introduce electric traction for the entire length of a main line rather than just a short stretch.
 The 106 km Valtellina line was opened on 4 September 1902, designed by Kandó and a team from the Ganz works.
 The electrical system was three-phase at 3 kV 15 Hz.
 The voltage was significantly higher than used earlier and it required new designs for electric motors and switching devices.
 The three-phase two-wire system was used on several railways in Northern Italy and became known as "the Italian system".
 Kandó was invited in 1905 to undertake the management of Società Italiana Westinghouse and led the development of several Italian electric locomotives.